Mads-Clausen/TextEditor/README.md

  - SDL (http://libsdl.org)

-How to compile on any platform(assuming you have Code::Blocks installed and cofigured, and that you have install SDL correctly)
+How to compile on any platform(assuming you have Code::Blocks installed and cofigured, and that you have installed SDL correctly)

-- Open the TextEditor.cbp in Code::Blocks
+- Open the file 'TextEditor.cbp' in Code::Blocks(File -> Open -> TextEditor.cbp)
 - Check in the "Compiler & Debugger" settings, that it has these compiler options: "-std=c++11", and these linker options: "-lSDL -lSDLmain".
-- Press "Build"
+- Press "Build".
 - Run the executable produced by Code::Blocks.
 You will have to copy colorschemes/ into the folder with the executable, or add colorschemes/ parent folder to your system path.